tetsufmbio/taxontree/docs/README.md

 * Standalone Blast+

-  Blast executables are required to make sequence similarity search and to retrieve sequence from a Blast-formatted sequence database.
+  Blast executables are required to perform sequence similarity search and to retrieve sequences from a Blast-formatted database.
 Standalone Blast+ can be downloaded at ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/.

 * Blast-formatted sequence database